Data Visualization & Intro to Tableau, August 24, 2017

 - How does Tableau do automatic joins between different datasets so that you can combine them into one workbook?

-- How can you split one data element (Honolulu, HI in one cell) into two data elements (Honolulu in one cell, HI in another)?
+- How can you split one data element (Customer Name) into two elements (Firstname, Lastname)?

 Exercise 2: Profit By City